syh7/DnDwiki/src/main/resources/parsed/inquisitors/sessions arc 2/session 13 - finding a flower.md

 + See Baariq's flower write message in the sand
 + "Hi, I'm Abel, master send me :)"

-- out of game discussion to see how Sylraen feels about Baarig
+- out of game discussion to see how Sylraen feels about Baariq
 - it's Complicated(TM)

 + Sylraen decides Abel should not be judged on Baariq's behaviour